ashivadi/btp-gen-ai-hub-sdk-samples/docs/setup-ai-core-genaihub/2-setup-ai-launchpad.md

     ![](images/23_ail_result.png)

-8. Optional: Check your Role Assignments
+8. Check your Role Assignments - ensure you have all the roles in the provided screenshot.

     In your Subaccount, navigate to "Security" --> "Users".
 Select your user and select "Role Collections" tab.